schmupu/ioBroker.asterisk/README.md

 ![Fritzbox1](admin/fritzbox1.png)

+If you do not want, that ioBroker answer the phone, please levae "nur auf folgende Rufnummern reagieren" empty.

 ![Fritzbox2](admin/fritzbox2.png)

 Now you have to edit the follwoing asterisk configuration files.
 Delete the old staff in this 3 files!

-/etc/asterisk/manager.conf
+Do not change the user authority of the files.

+**/etc/asterisk/manager.conf**
 ```sh
 [general]
 enabled = yes